Who are the men that pick for scraps amongst the ruins of the end of history?

 And he also called out racism against white British girls.

-However, being groomed, sexually abused and raped for being a white British girl is probably the worst form of racial abuse that exists out there.
+However, being groomed, sexually abused, and raped for being a white British girl is probably the worst form of racial abuse that exists out there.

 Pretty bold.

-This is your new reformed mayor candidate.
+This is your new reform mayor candidate.

 You can see why that didn't work out.